 Faculty of Engineering and Information Technologies

-- Opportunity to provide senior software engineering skills for Research & Development (R&D) projects
+- Opportunity to provide software engineering skills for Research and Development projects in Field Robotics

 About the opportunity